Caltech-IPAC/nexsciTAP/docs/_sources/install.rst.txt

    python setup.py bdist_wheel

-command and then "pip install" the wheel file this builds in the ./dist subdirectory for each package.
+command for each package and then "pip install" the wheel file this builds in the ./dist subdirectory.
 This gets us to the same place as the "pip install" in the Quickstart.
 We still have to add the same CGI program and configuration file.